 When you join other community members in investing in United Way, your donation improves local lives and our entire community.
 Our priority Health community issue is creating a healthy community.
-Thanks to the work of 20 local volunteers, the following Health Programs were selected to receive an overall investment of $395,865 from the $1,000,000 campaign for 2018:
+Thanks to the work of local volunteers, the following Health Programs were selected to receive an overall investment of $344,100 from the United Way campaign for 2022:

 The Knox County Blood Services program collects, processes, and distributes blood and blood products.
 The program supplies all the hospital in Central Ohio, including Knox Community Hospital, with 100% of the blood they need to treat injured and ill patients.
 American Red Cross hosts 170 blood drives annually in Knox County with approximately 5,000 blood donors attending, including more than 400 first-time donors.
 The staff and volunteers greet each blood donor, register them for the drive, and conduct a mini-physical to ensure they are healthy enough to give blood.
 After their donation donors are encouraged to enjoy snacks and refreshments before leaving.
 Collected blood is transported and processed at our lab in Columbus then distributed back to local hospitals.